Esdras Parra

-Esdras Parra (1937 in Santa Cruz de Mora, Venezuela – 2004) was a Venezuelan writer, poet, and trans woman.
+Esdras Parra (13 July 1929 in Santa Cruz de Mora, Venezuela – 18 November 2004 in Caracas, Venezuela) was a Venezuelan writer, poet, and trans woman.
 She was a founding editor of the literary magazine Imagen.

+Biography

-Parras began her career writing short stories and later wrote poetry.
+Parra began her career writing short stories and later wrote poetry and drew.
 Her poetry has been translated into English by Jamie Berrout.
 Parra transitioned to a woman in London in the early seventies.
+Although she claimed to have been born in 1937, close friends revealed after her death that she had been born in 1929.

+In London, she made friends with many other influential Latin American writers, including Guillermo Cabrera Infante and José Napoleón Oropeza.
+According to Oropeza, her friendship with Cabrera did not last long after Cabrera spread widespread rumors that Parra had transitioned as a woman after falling in love with a lesbian who would not accept her affections.
+This rumor was strongly denied by Parras, but would end up inspiring Mario Vargas Llosa's 2008 play, Al pie del Támesis.